Unbiased Carpet Buying Information for Homeowners

 Both Lowe's and Home Depot have been successful at luring in unsuspecting homeowners by giving away free "basic" whole house carpet installation specials.

 Their TV commercials advertise free or almost free carpet and flooring installations if you buy a certain amount of flooring materials.
-Please don't fall for this common retail rip-off.
+Please don't fall for this common retail rip-offs.
+I guarantee you can do better in the long run if you buy from a locally owned and family run Flooring dealer, that is, if you make sure you buy from an honest and reputable carpet retailer.
+See who I recommend near you!

 They make up a portion of the so-called "free" installation costs with increased carpet and padding charges.
 Then they increase the installation charges for anything and everything that is considered beyond their limited definition of a "basic" installation.